The Originality of Thought

-Undergoing this process is not for the faint hearted, an individual may feel it’s their responsibility to share their new insight and original thought.
+Undergoing this process is not for the faint hearted.
+An individual may feel it’s their responsibility to share their new insight and original thought.
 This is where another process must begin.
 There is only the mind of the individual who understands it to that degree.
-This becomes a new starting point, ask the question, how can I share this information to others who have not all been through a similar process and reached similar conclusions?
+This becomes a new starting point and asks the question how can I share this information to others who have not all been through a similar process and reached similar conclusions?

 There is an old strategy in marketing content.
 Take a page of text, reduce it to a paragraph, reduce that to a sentence, reduce again to a tagline, reduce again until you finally end up with one word.
 In one word the same message as the whole page should be conveyed.

 How is this possible?
 It is not just saying the word, it’s the conviction, sentiment, knowing, feeling, energy and truth which is also conveyed when the word is spoken.
 All of this should be passed on gracefully and freely, and others will be able to connect with parts that resonate with them.
 It becomes their starting point on their journey to the realisation of their truths and their originality of thought.